Pitch OUT of Palace — Duke of York steps down from Pitch@Palace as event goes independent – TechCrunch

 A source told TechCrunch that the terms had “never been actioned” and would no longer continue with the new “Pitch” entity.

-Pitch@Palace was a glitzy event, using all the prestige of its royal connections – soldiers from the Household regiment as part of the theatrical staging – to showcase often over-looked startups and entrepreneurs.
+Pitch@Palace was a glitzy event, using all the prestige of its royal connections — including soldiers from the Household regiment as part of the theatrical staging — to showcase often over-looked startups and entrepreneurs.
 Although venture capitalists attended early versions of the event when it launched in 2014, in recent years its switch into more impact-led companies and charities had meant institutional investors tended to steer clear.

 Speaking to the BBC, Will King, founder of King of Shaves, said it was “really sad” the Pitch@Palace initiative had “been affected by the personal issues around the Duke of York.”
-King, a founding member of Pitch@Palace had previously suggested Prince Andrew could be “rotated out of his captaincy of the ship” for the business initiative.
+King, a founding member of Pitch@Palace, had previously suggested Prince Andrew could be “rotated out of his captaincy of the ship” for the business initiative.

-Speaking to Techcrunch, a well-placed source said: “The directors of Pitch are keen to find another way for it to survive after several years as an extremely successful initiative which helped many under-served entrepreneurs.”
+Speaking to TechCrunch, a well-placed source said: “The directors of Pitch are keen to find another way for it to survive after several years as an extremely successful initiative, which helped many under-served entrepreneurs.”

 “In a week or so there will be a full statement about its future,” they added.